-Prereq.: EXS 217.
+Prereq.: EXS 217 (C- or higher).
 Introduction to the theories and techniques of manual muscle testing, muscle length testing, goniometry, and isokinetic testing.
 Emphasizing planning, implementing, documenting progress of therapeutic exercise programs for the rehabilitation and reconditioning of injuries and illnesses.
+Included one one-hour laboratory.
 Fall.